 The checklist in the Word docs had to be preemptively populated in 2018 with a “complete” list of all the possible services a vendor might offer, but what about future capabilities, or those we failed to envision at the outset of the project?

-The new Obsidian markdown database enables a team member to just create a hashtag for a brand-new technology like, say, #Metaverse, and it would become a part of the overall navigation structure of the knowledge base.
+The new visual markdown database enables a team member to just create a hashtag for a brand-new technology like, say, #Metaverse, and it would become a part of the overall navigation structure of the knowledge base.

 This approach, called collaborative tagging or Folksonomy, enables groups of end-users to continuously organize a knowledge base like this from the bottom-up, not the top-down, and from the present-backwards rather than from the past-forwards.